 For Keynes, a reduction in the average propensity to consume results in negative income adjustments unless private investment, government expenditure and export demand happen to increase sufficiently to maintain overall demand and income at the same level.
 He maintained, of course, that there was no automatic tendency for this to occur.

-For Kalecki, in the normal situation of excess capacity and unemployment, weak capitalist consumption relative to investment can contribute to a fall in the rate of profit.
+For Kalecki, weak capitalist consumption relative to investment can contribute to a fall in the realized rate of profit.
 One way of viewing his ‘tragedy of investment’ is that investment adds not only to profit but to the stock of fixed capital whenever net investment is positive.
-As a result, profit as a proportion of fixed capital (the realized rate of profit) can fall due to a reduction in capacity utilization.
-The effect can be offset by an increase in capitalist consumption, the budget deficit or net exports, or by a reduction in worker saving.
+As a result, a consequence of investment is that the realized rate of profit (i.e. realized profit as a proportion of fixed capital) tends to fall.

 A discussion of demand deficiency in relation to Marx is provided in: